 The best way to make these changes is to start slowly.
 Begin with healthy substitutes.

-If soda is your weakness try kombucha or mineral water with a splash of juice.
+If soda is your weakness try kombucha or mineral water with a splash of lime.

 GT’s Kombucha is my favorite, I drink one about every day.
 It’s a great way to get more probiotics for gut health.

 For more on how this affects your skin read The Beauty of Dirty Skin: The Surprising Science of Looking and Feeling Radiant From The Inside Out by Dr. Whitney Bowe.

 Drinking 4 or 5 cups of coffee a day?
 Start weaning yourself off that caffeine dependency by just cutting down, that way you don’t get the cold turkey migraine.

 Have a sweet tooth?
 Substitute real maple syrup for refined sugar.

 You can find tons of healthy sugar free recipes on Pinterest.
 Emmy’s Organics makes some of the best snacks, that are made with agave syrup, if cooking isn’t your jam.